Mr. President, the solution exists.

 thousands of veterans' lives.

-The Stellate Ganglion Block is a safe, FDA-utilized procedure that relieves PTSD symptoms in minutes — and Medicare already pays for it.
+The Stellate Ganglion Block is a safe, FDA-utilized procedure with a ~70% response rate for PTSD — and many patients report rapid improvement.
 Directing the VA to offer SGB to every veteran with PTSD would be the single largest action any president has ever taken to end the veteran suicide crisis.

 Scroll to learn more